 I pride myself on being thrifty, practical, and efficient.
 Unfortunately, this arrogance sometimes gets me into trouble.
-The most resent of these occasions happened when I decided that we needed a trunk or flight case for our desk top computer tower to use when we move back to the USA.
+The most recent of these occasions happened when I decided that we needed a trunk or flight case for our desktop computer tower to use when we move back to the USA.

-When we moved to the UK, we placed this computer which my husband has built specifically for his needs, that has all of our pictures, documents, and important information, which was our main source of all computing into a card board box and shipped it on a boat which took over a month to arrive at our destination.
-In that card board box, it endured all sorts of rough handling any common box of household items would receive and somehow arrived still working.
+When we moved to the UK, we placed this very computer which my husband has built specifically for his needs, that has all of our pictures, documents, and essential information, our main source of all computing, into a cardboard box and shipped it on a boat.
+It took over a month to arrive at our destination.
+In that cardboard box, it endured all sorts of rough handling any ordinary box of household items would receive and somehow arrived still working.
 I felt this was too risky to attempt to do a second time.
 We must have a case!

-Since this was a lark on my part and we had no budget currently for buying random packing stuff let alone a £150 trunk new, I decide to go to my favorite site: ebay!
-After a few times of haunting the site for what I was looking for I came upon a flight case that was the right size, who the owner lived just a few streets away, and it only cost £0.99.
+Since this was a lark on my part and we had no budget currently for buying random packing stuff let alone a £150 trunk new, I decide to go to my favorite site: eBay!
+After a few times of haunting the site for what I was looking for, I came upon a flight case that was the right size, which the owner lived just a few streets away, and it only cost £0.99.
 That was practically free!!!
-I bid on it with out even talking to my husband about my idea.
-We were both happy when I won it.
+I bid on it without even talking to my husband about my idea.
+We were both overjoyed when I won it.
 Happy day!

 Two problems hit me right away.
 The first was that the case was bigger than I had thought and was awkward to carry.
 Secondly, the stupid thing was super heavy!
 I carried it as far as I could and then stopped to rest.
 I then continued and stopped to rest.
 I realized that this was going to take forever and I was bruising my leg from banging the case into myself as I walked.